UWA-IoT-training/MLBE-IoT/Day 1/Notes.md

 Presentation on elements of a typical MEMS-IOT system: microprocessor, sensors, communications, power, storage, code (data and settings), enclosure (30 mins)

 * Presenter: Aiden Taba
-* Presentation development: Patrick Morton
+* Session details: Patrick Morton

 ### Session 3 - 10:00 - 10:15 - Overview of the device and its design intent and business case